Argentina to reapply for OECD membership

 Macri had applied for membership in March 2016, but Fernández rejected the invitation to join the organization in January 2022.
 “We have already agreed with Mr. Andreas Schaal, director of global relations of the OECD, that Argentina will sign the accession to the OECD tomorrow,” Mondino explained Sunday.

-After Argentina signs the new documents on Monday, the process, which involves a technical evaluation of the country's economic, legal and political standards, could take years.
-The only other Latin American countries in the OECD are Mexico, Chile, Colombia and Costa Rica.
+After Argentina signs the new documents on Monday, the process, which involves a technical evaluation of the country's economic, legal, and political standards, could take years.
+The only other Latin American countries in the OECD are Mexico, Chile, Colombia, and Costa Rica.

-The OECD was founded in Paris in 1961 to coordinate the economic, social and environmental policies of its member countries.
+The OECD was founded in Paris in 1961 to coordinate the economic, social, and environmental policies of its member countries.
 It is composed of 38 members.

-Argentina has been accepted to join the BRICS bloc (an alliance of Brazil, Russia, India, China and South Africa) as of January 1, but Mondino said the proposal would be declined.
+Argentina has been accepted to join the BRICS bloc (an alliance of Brazil, Russia, India, China, and South Africa) as of January 1, but Mondino said the proposal would be declined.
 Other countries such as Iran and Egypt will join the group on that date.

 Marcelo Scaglione, who was Argentina's representative to the OECD during the Macri administration, was in charge of restarting Argentina's agenda to join the bloc.